uspki/policies/certificate-policy.md

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.

 **Request Token**: A value derived in a method specified by the CA which binds this demonstration of control to the certificate request.
-- The Request Token shall incorporate the key used in the certificate request.
-- A Request Token may include a timestamp to indicate when it was created.
-- A Request Token may include other information to ensure its uniqueness.
-- A Request Token that includes a timestamp shall remain valid for no more than 30 days from the time of creation.
-- A Request Token that includes a timestamp shall be treated as invalid if its timestamp is in the future.
-- A Request Token that does not include a timestamp is valid for a single use and the CA shall not re-use it for a subsequent validation.

-The binding shall use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

 **Required Website Content**: Either a Random Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.